 - Consideration for co-location in Community Partners’ offices (on a fee basis)

-- Visibility in Community Partners’ biennial report and on our website
+- Visibility in Community Partners’ website and other social media platforms

 What Community Partners Expects of Our Projects:

-- Effective pursuit of clear project aims, in a collaborative and collegial alliance with Community Partners’ program, finance, and administrative team members
+- Effective pursuit of clear project aims, in a collaborative and collegial alliance with Community Partners

 - 9% administrative charge on all project revenues from private sources (such as grants or contributions from foundations, individuals, or corporations)

-- 15% administrative charge on all project revenues from public sources (such as grants from and contracts with government agencies)
+- 15% administrative charge on all project revenues from ANY public sources (such as grants from, and contracts with, government agencies including fee for services or payments for one-time disbursements)

 - Minimum Fee: After the first full year of operation, projects must raise a minimum of $22,500 annually or pay a minimum fee of $2,000 in support of administrative costs